• Home

 Many jobs I applied to were with the government, so luckily I got a lot of rejection emails.
 These come in place number 2 with over 70.

-Possibly the best was the nearly 20 autorejects I received.
-This occurred when I applied to a place (late, usually around 6-8PM) and received an email rejection around midnight… the same night.
-So, I got destroyed by the filter, pretty much.
+Possibly the best were the nearly 20 auto-rejects I received.
+This occurred when I applied to a place on a certain day and received an email rejection around midnight… the same night.
+So, I got wrecked by the filter, pretty much.

 Obviously, I received one job offer that I accepted, so I did not include that on the graphs.